MicrosoftDocs/sql-docs/docs/database-engine/availability-groups/windows/automatically-initialize-always-on-availability-group.md

 ## Prerequisites

 In SQL Server 2016, automatic seeding requires that the data and log file path is the same on every SQL Server instance participating in the availability group.
-In SQL Server 2017, you can use different disk layout.
+In SQL Server 2017, you can use different paths, however Microsoft recommends using the same paths when all replicas are hosted on the same platform (for example either Windows or Linux).
+Cross-platform availability groups will have different paths for the replicas.
 For details see [Disk layout](automatic-seeding-secondary-replicas.md#disklayout).

 Availability group seeding communicates over the database mirroring endpoint.
 Open inbound firewall rules to the mirroring endpoint port on each server.